 But that’s down the line.
 For now the gaming performance of the Titan-esque RTX 2080 Ti is unprecedented.
 Whether it justifies the price?
 Well, that depends on if you have to ask what it is…

 The RTX 2080 Ti is the Turing generation’s Titan in all but name.
-Sure, there is a chance Nvidia could release a Titan XT in the future, sporting the full TU102 GPU, with 72 SMs and 4,608 CUDA cores, but that won’t be for a while if it’s even on the cards.
-For now, this fills the void, offering us a money-no-object GPU to lust after.
+Sure, Nvidia is now set to release a Titan RTX, sporting the full TU102 GPU, with 72 SMs and 4,608 CUDA cores, but that’s prohibitively expensive.
+More than twice the price for maybe 10% higher frame rates?
+No thanks.

-It’s a high-priced GPU for people who haven’t checked their bank balance in years (and not just because they’re terrified of what they’ll find), and for those who just want the absolute best gaming performance around.
-It’s the card that will go in those $25,000 PCs you hear about, probably in a pair.
+It’s a high-priced GPU designed for people who haven’t checked their bank balance in years (and not just because they’re terrified of what they’ll find), and for those who just want the absolute best gaming performance around.
 It’s borderline obscene – in the same way that all of Nvidia’s ultra-enthusiast cards have been – and I can’t help but love its bravado.

 This Founders Edition especially feels like serious hardware, far more grown up than the previous 10-series shrouds.
 I loved the look of the RTX 2080, and still love the clean, restrained design of the practically identical RTX 2080 Ti.